 d.
 Calibrate how much braking force to apply and when, in order to achieve maximum safe deceleration from any particular speed to arrive at any other (slower) speed at a particular point in the track;

 e.
-Calibrate incidentals like what speed & steering settings give what results in acceleration and turn radius (which may be different for left and right), and how much additional speed control you need to apply to maintain a particular speed while turning (because the turned wheels will resist forward motion) -- basically, know your car;
+Calibrate incidentals like what speed & steering settings give what results in acceleration and turn radius (which may be different for left and right) and even friction (which might affect the steering), and how much additional speed control you need to apply to maintain a particular speed while turning (because the turned wheels will resist forward motion) -- basically, know your car;

 g.
-Build alternative racing lines for starting the track on the inside, or (optional) if an opponent is too close for you to move onto your preferred line; and
+Build alternative racing lines for starting the track on the inside, or (optional) if an opponent is too close for you to move onto your preferred line, or (more important) if you have drifted off your preferred line; and

 i.
 If you fully lap the other car, don't crash into it.

 j.
-(Not necessary to win your first competition) how to pass another car according to the racing rules set out by the management (none announced as of Jan.31, but there certainly will be after they see what happens in Montreal in April).
+(Not necessary to win your first competition) how to pass another car according to the racing rules set out by the management (none announced as of Jan.31, and apparently nothing catastrophic happened in Montreal in April, so still nothing).
 If you are fastest out of the start, and if you are fastest down the straightaway and fastest in the curves (because you did the math), then you will never need to pass another car, and no car will catch up to you to pass your car.
 If we guessed right, and you fully lap the other car, then this lets you win by more than one lap.
 If we guessed wrong, then this might salvage a poor start or weak curves.

 Watch the videos of the previous races.
 Notice that the cars are all over the place.
 This is NNs at work.
 They will be faster at the next race, but only incrementally.
 Their NNs are your secret sauce: your designed code can beat any NN hands down.
 You can do the math.
 You can program your LattePanda to do the math.
 NNs don't do math.
 NNs cannot do math, they only can learn specific tracks and specific generic moves.
 Here are the videos: